Gild56/gd_discord_leaderboard_maker/README.md

 After that, you can execute `main.py`.
 The final message will appear in your console and in `result.txt`.

-Positions are counted by the only good list: [https://demonlist.org/](Global Demonlist), thank to them for providing the API and the documentation for it.
+Positions are counted by the only good list: [Global Demonlist](https://demonlist.org/), thanks to them for providing the API and the documentation for it.